pboos/ingress-passcode-scraper/README.md

 If you use two-factor authentication with your google account, you will receive an sms pin from google when the redeem script successfully logs into your google acount for the first time.
-Two enter the sms pin, navigate to http://server_address:8080.
+To enter the sms pin, navigate to http://server_address:8080.
 To change the default port number, feel free to edit it in lib/phantom-redeem.js.

 After successfully authenticating, the you shouldn't have to authenticate again